 In a world where there are already 1.2 billion websites, getting online should be a no-brainer.
-Having an original idea is great for starters, but there are some steps to go through and things to consider - web hosting, domain name, and a website builder being the most essential.
+Having an original idea is great for starters, but there are some steps to go through and things to consider - web hosting (opens in new tab), domain name (opens in new tab), and a website builder (opens in new tab) being the most essential.

 Looking around for a hosting provider, you will quickly notice there are a plethora of plans to choose from.
 Shared hosting, VPS hosting, dedicated servers, application-based hosting - if you're not familiar with the industry, all this can make your head spin.